-- 1. exercise personal responsibility for the safety of themselves and their fellow pupils; - 2. children are to adhere to the school uniform policy; ensuring clothing is in appropriate condition e.g. footwear is in suitable condition to avoid slipping - 3. observe all the safety rules of the School and in particular the instructions of the teaching staff in the event of an emergency; - 4. use and not wilfully misuse, neglect or interfere with things provided safety purposes.
+- 1. exercise personal responsibility for the safety of themselves and their fellow pupils; - 2. children are to adhere to the school uniform policy; ensuring clothing is in appropriate condition e.g., footwear is in suitable condition to avoid slipping - 3. observe all the safety rules of the school and in particular the instructions of the teaching staff in the event of an emergency; - 4. use and not wilfully misuse, neglect or interfere with things provided safety purposes.

 N.B.
-The Local Governing Body and Head of School will make pupils (and where appropriate the parents) aware of these responsibilities through direct instruction, notices and the School's handbook.
+The Local Governing Body and Executive Headteacher/Headteacher/Head of School will make pupils (and where appropriate the parents) aware of these responsibilities through direct instruction, notices and the school's Health and Safety Policy.

-Accident reporting
+5 Accident reporting

-Accident record book
+5.1 Accident record book